The Serious transfusion incident report 2017-18 and summary report 2017-18 are now available to download

 This form is generated by Blood Matters on receipt of the notification and will be sent to the email address listed in the notification form.
 You may be contacted for additional details if they are required.

 The National Blood Authority (NBA) has developed the reporting and governance frameworks for a National voluntary haemovigilance program.
 This program uses data provided by each jurisdiction.
-STIR reports into the national haemovigilence program which reports on serious transfusion-related adverse events occurring in public and private hospitals.
+STIR reports into the national haemovigilence program which reports on serious transfusion-related adverse events occurring in public and private health services.

 Copies of their reports can be viewed through the NBA website.

-- Parvovirus case vignette: Discusses the transmission of parvovirus via a blood transfusion and the subsequent investigation to identify the source of the illness.
+- Parvovirus– A vignette discussing the transmission of parvovirus via a blood transfusion and the subsequent investigation to identify the source of the illness.

 - The "untransfusable" patient: what do I do?
-Provided case scenarios of patients' who's blood groups have created challenges for the pathology service to provide appropriately crossmatched blood.
+Case scenarios of patients' who's blood groups have created challenges for the pathology service to provide appropriately crossmatched blood.

 Reducing risk in transfusion